koitsu/tcecosystem-guide/content/thorchain/manual-runepool-withdrawal.md

    - `basispoints` should be a value of 0 to 10000, where `10000` means withdraw 100%, `5000` means withdraw 50%, etc.
    - **Do not** specify AFFILIATE or FEE parameters!
 1. Click **Send**
-1. The withdrawl should happen quickly (since everything is native to THORChain and not off-network)
+1. The withdrawal should happen quickly (since everything is native to THORChain and not off-network)

 [1]: https://dev.thorchain.org/concepts/memos.html#repay-loan